New Student Resources

 New Student Information

-The following is important information for you to know before you begin your graduate program at Northeastern during the Fall 2021 graduate quarter, which begins on Monday, September 20.
+The following is important information for you to know before you begin your graduate program at Northeastern in Toronto.
+The College of Professional Studies programs will begin the Winter 2022 graduate quarter on Monday, January 10, 2022, and the College of Engineering program will begin the Spring 2022 graduate semester on Tuesday, January 18, 2022.
 Please read this information carefully and follow any instructions that apply to you.
 We look forward to meeting you soon on the Toronto campus.

 Activate Your myNortheastern Account